-The Commission's extensive monitoring programs provide the basis for stock assessment and MSE analysis, many biological research studies and some inputs directly to the decision-making process (Figure 4).
+The Commission's extensive monitoring programs include both direct data collection and coordination with domestic agencies to produce both fishery-dependent and fishery-independent information on the stock and fishery trends, and other information.
+These critical sources include estimates of fishing mortality from all fisheries encountering Pacific halibut, biological sampling from these fisheries as well as catch-rates and biological sampling from longline and trawl surveys.
+Monitoring data provide the basis for stock assessment and MSE analysis, many biological research studies, and some inputs directly to the decision-making process (Figure 4).
 While not the primary focus of this 5-year plan, a basic summary of the components led by the IPHC and those that are provided by domestic agencies is provided below.

-6.2.1 Fishery-dependent data.
+6.2.1 Fishery-dependent data

-Data collection and monitoring activities aimed at providing standardised time-series of mortality, fishery, and biological data from both direct target fisheries as well as fisheries that incidentally catch P. halibut.
+Data collection and monitoring activities aimed at providing standardised time-series of mortality, fishery, and biological data from both direct target fisheries as well as fisheries that incidentally catch Pacific halibut.
 Directed commercial fisheries data are managed by IPHC.
 Non-directed commercial discard mortality data, subsistence fisheries data, and recreational fisheries data are managed by Contracting Party domestic agencies.

-6.2.1.1 Directed commercial fisheries data:
+6.2.1.1 Directed commercial fisheries data

-Annually review the spatial distribution of sampling effort among ports, data collection methods, sampling rates, and QAQC processes, including in-season review of port sampling activities.
+6.2.1.2 Annually review the spatial distribution of sampling effort among ports, data collection methods, sampling rates, and quality assurance/quality control (QAQC) processes, including in-season review of port sampling activities

 Ensure current data collection efforts meet current and future needs of stock assessment, MSE and management.
 Collaborate and coordinate with other Secretariat functions to develop methods and procedures for incorporating promising research results into long-term monitoring program.
-The IPHC relies on domestic agency programs to report annual mortality

-6.2.1.2 Non-directed commercial discard mortality data
+The IPHC relies on domestic and Tribal agency programs to report annual mortality from incidental catches in non-directed commercial fisheries, catches from subsistence fisheries, and catches from recreational fisheries.
+Non-directed commercial discard mortality data